ptrfrncsmrph/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?

+Sessions are used to store information about the logged in user, effectively making the HTTP protocol stateful by persisting authentication data across HTTP requests over a window of time.

 1. What does bcrypt do to help us store passwords in a secure manner.

+`bcrypt` will encrypt (hash) a password so that the server doesn't store user passwords in plain text which is a security vulnerability.

 1. What does bcrypt do to slow down attackers?

+`bcrypt` uses a salt in its hashing function, which takes little enough time to not be an inconvenience for a user, but adds enough complexity to make brute force attacks unrealistic.

 1. What are the three parts of the JSON Web Token?

+A JWT is made up of a header (containing the algorithm and token type), a payload (containing user data typically), and a verify signature to ensure the JWT has not been tampered with.

 ## Project Set Up